obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/j_design_pattern.md

 **Context**:

-- [ ] Update logical definition %CL class%
+- [ ] Update logical definition of %CL class%
 - [ ] Update patterns of all subclasses of %CL class% to use standard pattern for %CL class%
 - [ ] Add DOSDP pattern for grouping %CL class%
 - [ ] Update relations guide to include new standard pattern for %CL class%